ImgBotApp/InternetNL/detail/web-mail/ipv6/ns-AAAA/verdict/good_en.md

-A sufficient number of name servers (NS) come with an IPv6 address.
+Two or more name servers have an IPv6 address.